codeigniter4/CodeIgniter4/user_guide_src/source/helpers/cookie_helper.rst

     a description of its use, as this function is an alias for :php:meth:`CodeIgniter\\HTTP\\Response::setCookie()`.

+    .. note:: This helper function just sets browser cookies to the global response instance that ``Services::response()`` returns.
+So, if you create and return another response instance (e.g., if you call :php:func:`redirect()`), the cookies set here will not be sent automatically.

 .. php:function:: get_cookie($index[, $xssClean = false[, $prefix = '']])

     :param    string    $index: Cookie name